opencog/sensory/examples/README.md

 agents.

 While going through these demos, please keep in mind the project goal.
-This is to craft a sensori-motor API that will be easy for learning systems to use to perceive and navigate through the "external" world.
+This is to craft a sensori-motor API that will make it easy for learning systems to explore, perceive and navigate through the "external" world.

 The hand-crafted stimulus-response pipelines are meant to show the general usage pattern that a learning system would learn; its a target